 - Computer programs.
 Insurance adjusters could also use a computer program to arrive at a pain and suffering award.
 These programs take into account the injuries suffered and the medical treatment sought in determining the settlement amount.

-If you or a family member has been injured in a taxicab or automobile crash caused by another driver, it is important to contact an experienced personal injury attorney who understands how insurance companies settle these claims and the amount of compensation you could be awarded at trial.
+If you or a family member has been injured in a taxicab or automobile accident caused by another driver, it is important to contact an experienced personal injury attorney who understands how insurance companies settle these claims and the amount of compensation you could be awarded at trial.
 Start an online chat to schedule a free no-obligation consultation to learn about your legal options and how we can help you.